-A Pre-Service Claim means any Claim for a benefit under this Plan where the Plan conditions receipt of the benefit, in whole or in part, on approval in advance of obtaining medical care.
-These are, for example, Claims subject to Predetermination of Benefits, pre-certification or mandatory second opinions.
-Please see the Cost Management section of this booklet for further information about Pre-Service Claims.
+A pre-service claim means any claim for a benefit under this Plan where the Plan conditions receipt of the benefit, in whole or in part, on approval in advance of obtaining medical care.
+These are, for example, claims subject to predetermination of benefits and Prior Approval requirements.
+Please see the Cost Management Services Section of this Plan Document for further information about services which require Prior Approval.